I am not going to look specifically ahead

 the highly rated Al Aasy really knuckled down to good effect to land the

-at where he held at bay DAWN PATROL
+Bahrain Trophy at Newmarket where he held at bay DAWN PATROL

 However, there are reasons to believe that the latter will reverse that form.